brian-rose/atm320-thermodynamics/syllabus.md

 There will be **two in-class mid-term exams** and a **final exam** during the University exam period.

 _Tentative dates_ for the mid-term exams are:
-- Friday September 29
+- Friday October 4
-- Friday November 3
+- Friday November 8

 Dates are subject to change, but will be posted on Brightspace and announced numerous times.

-The Final Exam will be held Thursday December 7 10:30 am - 12:30 pm (per the [University exam calendar](https://livealbany.sharepoint.com/sites/web_registrar/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2Fweb%5Fregistrar%2FShared%20Documents%2FFinal%20Exams%2FFall%202023%20Final%20Exam%20Schedule%20for%20Web%2Epdf&parent=%2Fsites%2Fweb%5Fregistrar%2FShared%20Documents%2FFinal%20Exams&p=true&ga=1))
+The Final Exam will be held Tuesday December 17 2024, 1:00 - 3:00 pm (per the [University exam calendar](https://livealbany.sharepoint.com/sites/web_registrar/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2Fweb%5Fregistrar%2FShared%20Documents%2FFinal%20Exams%2FFall%202024%20Final%20Exam%20Schedule%20for%20Web%2Epdf&parent=%2Fsites%2Fweb%5Fregistrar%2FShared%20Documents%2FFinal%20Exams&p=true&ga=1))

 ## Attendance